matt0rtega/Intro-to-Processing-Designing-Brushes-PCD/README.md

 **What is the overall project for the day?** Designing your Own Brushes & Drawing Program

+**What I currently do?** - matthewortega.studio - instagram.com/timesareweird

+- Show Improbable Inevitable
+- Show Sonic Sketches
+    - What I really like about building these tools is that you never really know what are going to be able to do with.
+While there may be some preparation, the playful can be quite exciting.
+- Show Instagram

+**Outline of the class:**

+- Primitives (IDE, Shapes & Colors)
+- Basic Motion with Variables
+- Built-in Variables, Loops & Randomness

 **Why learn to code and build your own tools?**

 - As technology enters more and more into our lives, we need to become technologically literate and be able to define the usage of new technologies